 IP cameras use more modern technology, which offers many advantages, such as:

-• Highest resolution: If you need a camera that’s able to zoom in on faces and provide the clearest possible image, you’re best off with an IP camera.
+- Highest resolution: If you need a camera that can zoom in on faces and provide the clearest possible image, you’re best off with an IP camera.
 They have a clearer picture and more megapixels, which allows for digital zoom.
 This feature enables you to zoom in on details in the recorded footage, allowing you to read license plates and get a clearer image of anything on the recording.

-• Most camera functionality: Depending on the model you choose, IP cameras offer a range of advanced features, from motion detection to improved low-light settings.
-These extra capabilities allow the camera to adapt in the moment, following movement and adjusting the image as the sun rises and sets
+- Advanced camera functionality: Depending on the model you choose, IP cameras offer a range of advanced features, such as motion detection, AI-powered intelligence monitoring and adaptation to low-light settings.
+These motion and low-light capabilities allow the camera to adapt to real-time events, following movement and adjusting the image as the sun rises and sets.

-• Wired through network cabling: Network cabling requires just one cable to send data and power the camera.
-This makes for an easier installation and less money spent on wiring.
+- Wired through network cabling: You need only a single cable to send data and power the camera.
+This simplicity makes for an easier and more cost-effective installation.
 It can also make the wiring easier to hide for a cleaner final look.

 Cons of IP Security Cameras